purerosefallen/taiko-grabber/README.md

 # Taiko Web chart grabber
-A script to grab all datas from another website of Taiko Web, and use them with your own Taiko Web.
+A script to grab all datas from another website of Taiko Web for your own Taiko Web.
 But you had better ask the website owner before running this script.

 ## How to use